sts10/tidy/readme.markdown

 -   straighten curly/smart quotes, i.e. replacing them with their "straight" equivalents (`-q`)
 -   guarantee a maximum shared prefix length (see below) (`-x`)
 -   print corresponding dice rolls before words, separated by a tab.
 Dice can have 2 to 36 sides. (`-D`)
--   print information about the new list, such as entropy per word, to the terminal (`-A`)
+-   print information about the new list, such as entropy per word, to the terminal (`-A`, `-AA`, or `-AAA`, depending on how much information you want to be printed)

 If you do NOT want Tidy to sort list alphabetically, you can use the `--no-alpha` option.